tmcginn/tutorials/adw4dev-HOL/README.md

 # Welcome to the Oracle Autonomous Data Warehouse For Developers Hands-on Lab!
+Get hands-on experience with Oracle Autonomous Data Warehouse through these hands-on labs.

+## Access the Labs Using Our Web Interface
+**[Click here](https://ashwin-agarwal.github.io/tutorials/adw4dev-HOL/)** to use our easy to navigate HTML format.

 ## Access the Labs on the Repo
-Get hand-on experience with Oracle Autonomous Data Warehouse through these hands-on labs. **[Click here](https://ashwin-agarwal.github.io/tutorials/adw4dev-HOL/)** to use our easy to navigate HTML format.

 Alternatively, you can follow the labs on this repo:
 - [About this lab](./about-this-lab/content.md)
 - [Introduction to Provisioning an ADW account](./intro-provision/content.md)